 In the event of an attack, leave the affected area immediately if it is safe to do so, and follow the instructions of local authorities.

 There is a general threat of kidnapping against Westerners in North Africa.
-Maintain a high level of vigilance at all times when travelling in southern and border areas of Morocco.
-Avoid hiking alone in remote mountain areas.
-For more information about kidnapping, see our
+Maintain a high level of vigilance when travelling in southern and border areas of Morocco.
+Don't hike alone in remote mountain areas.

 Petty crime, including pickpocketing and bag snatching, is common.
 There have also been isolated incidents of violent crime, including theft at knifepoint.
 Valuables, including your passport, should be kept out of sight.
 Exercise vigilance in public places.